Skip to content

 Expected backup jobs from current manifests:

-• Tier 2: adguard, ara, homepage, litellm, monitoring, phoenix, wazuh, external-haos-config.
+• Tier 2 on infra-services: adguard, ara, external-haos-config, homepage, litellm, monitoring, paperless-stirling-bridge, stirling-pdf, and wazuh.

 harbor-registry is documented in backups/external/harbor-registry.yaml, but it is not automatically discovered by backup-client today because it has no fetch_script and the host is not in docker_hosts.